 For subawards with advance payments, reconciliation of advanced amounts prior to issuing subsequent payments is required.
 Projected expenditures for the next payment period must include a list of expected purchases.

 For subawards with animal and/or human subjects work, copies of IACUC and IRB approvals are requested before execution of the subaward for high risk subawards.

 Note: Detailed budgets are always required for high-risk subawards.

 When a subaward agreement is fully executed, it must be submitted in the electronic requisitioning system and routed to Post-Award for approval.
 Once all approvals are obtained, a purchase order is created in PeopleSoft.
 The account number(s) on the requisition/purchase order should correspond with the budget that was entered into the appropriate grant, using the range of accounts (5151-5164) set aside for subcontracts.

 Helpful Hint: when an “Under $25K” and “Over $25K” accounts are used, the requisition should contain two ‘items’ rather than a split.
 This will ensure that Accounts Payable uses the first $25,000 of the purchase order from the “Under $25K” to pay invoices, before using the funds in the “Over $25K” line.

 Tufts University takes a risk-based approach to subrecipient monitoring, focusing monitoring efforts more frequently on those subrecipients who are deemed to pose a greater risk for potential non-compliance.

 The subrecipient risk level (low, medium, or high) is recorded in the organization address book in RAS based on the institution risk level.
-ORA updates subrecipient risk level in RAS upon completion of each RAQ and/or CAT.
+Pre-Award updates subrecipient risk level in RAS upon completion of each RAQ and/or CAT.
 Subrecipient risk level will also be updated during the continued risk assessment based on the review of the annual audit information.